freezernick/iq_blog/README.md

 Base configuration

 - iq_blog_like_dislike
-Integration of Like / Disklike button (https://www.drupal.org/project/like_dislike) Additional FieldFormatter Plugin to only show Like button, without dislike funciton
+Integration of Like / Disklike button (Taken from https://www.drupal.org/project/like_dislike) Additional FieldFormatter Plugin to only show Like button, without dislike funciton